PS/IS 48

 Class Room Instruction at PS/IS 48

 Your child will be receiving art instruction as part of the regular curriculum.
 Each classroom teacher will be including "the arts" within the classroom environment.
-In the lower grades (Pre-K - 2nd), art is a vital part of their learning process.
-Students will also have visual art instruction as a cluster with Ms. Gross.
+Students will also have visual art instruction as a cluster.

 Students in all grades have participated in these programs